DiogoCostaPT/FLUXOS_cpp/README.md

-# FLUXOS-SnoWHAT
+# FLUXOS-OVERLAND
-* Soure code for the FLUXOS-SnoWHAT model (FLUXOS-Snowmelt Watershed Hydrodynamic And Transport model).
+* Soure code for the FLUXOS-OVERLAND model.
 The original code (named as FLUXOS) was written in FORTRAN and consisted of the coupling of 2dmb, +QeS2, MODFLOW and MT3DMS.

-* Modifications (from FLUXOS to FLUXOS-SnoWHAT):
+* Modifications (from FLUXOS to FLUXOS-OVERLAND):
 	* Converted to C++
 	* Uses: Armadillo template-based C++ library for linear algebra
 	* Removed: MODFLOW and MT3DMS (currently there is no baseflow)